Drexel Community Scholars

 Drexel Community Scholars (DCS) is a student leadership program within the Lindy Center for Civic Engagement.
 DCS provide 5-15 hours per week of either direct service or capacity building to a non-profit organization.
 Positions range in scope but may include duties such as tutoring elementary school youth, serving meals to homeless individuals or providing administrative support.
 In addition to their work at their placement sites, DCS engage in leadership development and team-building activities.
 Students may serve on a volunteer basis or through the Federal Work Study program.

-Please review the following Frequently Asked Questions if you’re interested in joining the team!
+Please review the following Frequently Asked Questions if you’re interested in joining the team in future terms.

 Who is eligible for the program?